dankamongmen/notcurses/INSTALL.md

 If you only intend to build core Notcurses (without multimedia support), you can omit `OpenImageIO-devel`.
 If you're building outside Fedora Core (e.g. with RPM Fusion), you might want to use FFmpeg rather than OpenImageIO.
+If you don't want to generate QR codes, you can omit 'libqrcodegen-devel'.

 ### FreeBSD / DragonFly BSD

 Install build dependencies:

-`pkg install devel/ncurses multimedia/ffmpeg graphics/qr-code-generator devel/libunistring`
+`pkg install archivers/libdeflate devel/ncurses multimedia/ffmpeg graphics/qr-code-generator devel/libunistring`

+If you only intend to build core Notcurses (without multimedia support), you can omit `multimedia/ffmpeg`.
+If you do not want to deflate Kitty graphics, you can omit 'archivers/libdeflate'.
+If you don't want to generate QR codes, you can omit 'graphics/qr-code-generator'.

 ### Microsoft Windows

-Currently, building on Windows requires [MSYS2](https://www.msys2.org/) in its 64-bit Universal C Runtime (UCRT) incarnation.
+Building on Windows requires [MSYS2](https://www.msys2.org/) in its 64-bit Universal C Runtime (UCRT) incarnation.
 This builds native Windows DLLs and EXEs, though it does not use Visual Studio.
 Install build dependencies:

-`pacman -S mingw-w64-ucrt-x86_64-cmake mingw-w64-ucrt-x86_64-doctest mingw-w64-ucrt-x86_64-ffmpeg mingw-w64-ucrt-x86_64-libunistring mingw-w64-ucrt-x86_64-ncurses mingw-w64-ucrt-x86_64-toolchain mingw-w64-ucrt-x86_64-ninja`
+`pacman -S mingw-w64-ucrt-x86_64-cmake mingw-w64-ucrt-x86_64-doctest mingw-w64-ucrt-x86_64-ffmpeg mingw-w64-ucrt-x86_64-libdeflate mingw-w64-ucrt-x86_64-libunistring mingw-w64-ucrt-x86_64-ncurses mingw-w64-ucrt-x86_64-toolchain mingw-w64-ucrt-x86_64-ninja`

 If you only intend to build core Notcurses (without multimedia support), you can omit `mingw-w64-ucrt-x86_64-ffmpeg`.
+If you do not want to deflate Kitty graphics, you can omit 'mingw-w64-ucrt-x86_64-libdeflate'.

 ## Building